sudhakar3697/awesome-electron-alternatives/README.md

 - [webviewhs](https://lettier.github.io/webviewhs): webviewhs is a Haskell binding to the webview library created by Serge Zaitsev.
 This binding allows the creation of rich web-based UI experiences wrapped up in the powerful, type-safe embrace of Haskell.
 To render the UI it uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) on Windows.
 - [Monomer](https://github.com/fjvallarino/monomer): Monomer is an easy to use, cross platform, GUI library for writing native Haskell applications.
 It provides a framework similar to the Elm Architecture, allowing the creation of GUIs using an extensible set of widgets with pure Haskell.

+### Nocode
+- [Kodular](https://www.kodular.io/): Much more than a modern app creator without coding
+- [Bubble](https://bubble.io/): Design, develop, and launch production-grade applications without code.
+It doesn't matter if you’re starting out or on an enterprise team — Bubble is for anyone.

+### Visual programming
+- [Blockly](https://developers.google.com/blockly) Blockly is a visual programming editor by Google that uses drag-and-drop blocks.
+It's the engine that powers the most popular coding education programs world.

 ## 📖 Related work
 * [Livecode](https://livecode.com): Lightweight language with [native GUI], integrated IDE, and visual interface builder.
 * [Positron](https://github.com/kendofriendo/positron): List of electron apps so I can avoid them, and some alternatives to use instead